Updated January 2024

 Personal hygiene: How to help aging, ill, disabled, or confused clients maintain good personal hygiene, including bathing techniques, grooming, dressing, shaving, skin care, and hair care

 Abuse awareness: Recognizing the signs of family violence and abuse, understanding legislation around abuse, and knowing how to protect the rights of your PSW clients

 Nutrition: Understanding the special dietary needs of infants, nursing mothers, and elderly clients, and how to plan and prepare nutritious meals

 Death and dying: How to support a dying person (and their family), reduce pain and discomfort, and follow the required procedures at the point of death

 Mental health: Supporting clients with mental health issues, including conditions like depression, Alzheimer's, schizophrenia, and substance abuse—and knowing how to document and report related issues to a supervisor

 Becoming an effective PSW takes both physical and emotional strength.
 On the one hand, you need to be in good physical shape to lift and move clients with mobility issues.
 You must feel comfortable spending a great deal of time on your feet.

 Personal support workers often talk about the deep sense of satisfaction and fulfillment they get from their work—but it's important to know that this career is demanding, and you must be truly passionate about your work in order to succeed.

 4. What is the job outlook for PSWs in your region?

-On a practical note, we recommend researching demand for PSWs in your city before signing up for a diploma program.
+On a practical note, we recommend researching demand for PSWs in your area before signing up for a diploma program.
 This is true for students in any field who want to maximize their chances of employment after graduation.
 It's just good common sense.

 Have a look at the Personal Support Worker diploma offered by Herzing College at the Ottawa and Toronto campuses.
 Click below to explore a detailed list of PSW courses, career options, and admissions information, or to chat live with a friendly advisor.
 We're here to help!